 Instead, we recommend finding a general-purpose credit card with no annual fee and the longest possible 0% intro period.

-Have A Rewards Strategy: There is historic value to be had from credit cards right now.
-The average rewards credit card is now offering an initial bonus of $169 in cash or 21,792 points/miles, according to our latest Credit Card Landscape Report.
-And the best deals give $500+ in cash or 100,000 points/miles.
-In other words, the right card could cut the average person’s holiday budget in half.
+- Have A Credit Card Rewards Strategy: There is historic value available from credit cards right now.
+The average rewards credit card is now offering an initial bonus of $230 in cash or 31,338 points/miles, according to our latest Credit Card Landscape Report.
+And the best deals give $500+ in value.
+In other words, the right card could cut the average person’s holiday budget in half, or more.

 Plus, wouldn’t you be excited for a 10% - 30% off sale at one of your favorite stores?
 Well, that’s the discount some of the best store credit cards give you on your first purchase.
 Even the best cash back credit cards can save you 2% on everything.
 You just need to apply soon enough to have your new card by the time you do your shopping.

-- Hunt For Deals: The best retailers for Black Friday usually give up to 70% off.
-The best Cyber Week deals are almost as sweet, offering as much as 60% off.
-And those are just the high-profile annual options.
+- Hunt For Deals: The best retailers for Black Friday give nearly 70% off, and that is just one high-profile annual option.
 Retailers also hold more impromptu sales this time of year, and you can often find big-time savings online from sites such as eBay.
-Furthermore, perusing “daily deal” and coupon sites, comparing prices from multiple retailers, and avoiding last-minute shipping all are among the myriad ways we can keep holiday costs in check.

 - Give Cash: It might seem impersonal, but cash is also much simpler and infinitely more versatile than any other present you could give.
 Gift cards are another good option, especially since the most popular offers have decent resale value.
 You can also give gift cards for shares of companies’ stock.

 - Give Back: Roughly one-third of the year’s charitable giving occurs during the month of December, according to various reports.
 So why not join the merry crew spreading holiday cheer to those in need?
-There are plenty of great causes to choose from if you’re feeling generous, and your donations will help you out come April if you itemize your deductions.
+There are plenty of great causes to choose from if you’re feeling generous, and your donations will help you out when tax season rolls around if you itemize your deductions.

 This time of year clearly is quite expensive, but the holidays shouldn’t be about money.
 There are far more important things to focus on, from family and friends to health and happiness.
 So try to get your shopping done both early and affordably in order to have more time for the finer things in life.
 Most presents aren’t worth paying interest on, after all, particularly when your mere presence is likely all that’s needed to bring someone holiday cheer.